borisVanhoof/ROSmessage/README.md

 In this example I want to experiment with ROS publisher and subscriber.
 I aim to receive images and send out coordinates.

 ## so far
-I am able to send and receive images with a publisher/subscriber.
-I am able to return dummy Pose.
+I subscribe to an image, find the aruco codes and publish the x y z coordinates.

-## next step
+## to do
-Add the aruco algorithm.
+Make a message like:
+* ID
+* x,y,z

 ## sources
 * http://wiki.ros.org/image_transport/Tutorials/PublishingImages